Azure/hpcpack/kb/how_to_collect_hpc_pack_logs.md

+# How to collect HPC Pack log files

 ## Introduction
    This doc describes how to collect HPC Pack logs when there is an issue with the HPC Pack cluster.